*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 People don't know about it.

-It's called the cisterna.
+It's called the Cisterna.

-It's an underground well.
+It's an underground place.

-All that underneath the waterworks place underneath, you mean?
+Underneath the waterworks place underneath, you mean?

-Oh, you've been having it.
+Oh, yeah, you've been having it.

 Yeah, yeah.